goat-community/goat-docs/docs/toolbox/accessibility_indicators/closest_average.md

 #### Car

-Considering all paths accessible by car.
-This routing mode takes into account speed limits and one-way access restrictions for computing car accessibility.
+Considers all paths accessible by car.
+This routing mode takes into account speed limits and one-way access restrictions while computing accessibility.

 :::tip Hint